 - 1. Negotiation of TLS related confidentiality protection features shall take place at the TLS layer as specified in clause O.2. - 2.
-The UE shall always offer TLS CipherSuites to the P-CSCF to be used for the session, as specified in RFC 2246 [34] and clause O.2.1. - 3.
-The P-CSCF shall decide which TLS CipherSuites are used, as specified in RFC 2246 [34].
+The UE shall always offer TLS CipherSuites to the P-CSCF to be used for the session, as specified in clause 0.2.1. - 3.
+The P-CSCF shall decide which TLS CipherSuites are used.